Toy Story: Critical response

 Particular praise was offered for the film's 3D animation.
 Leonard Klady of Variety commended its "razzle-dazzle technique and unusual look" and said that "the camera loops and zooms in a dizzying fashion that fairly takes one's breath away."
 Roger Ebert of the Chicago Sun-Times compared the animation to Disney's Who Framed Roger Rabbit, saying that "both movies take apart the universe of cinematic visuals and put it back together again, allowing us to see in a new way."
-Due to the film's creative animation, Richard Corliss of TIME claimed that it was "the year's most inventive comedy".
+Due to the film's creative animation, Richard Corliss of Time magazine claimed that it was "the year's most inventive comedy".

 The voice cast was also praised by various critics.
 Susan Wloszczyna of USA Today approved of the selection of Tom Hanks and Tim Allen for the lead roles.
 Kenneth Turan of the Los Angeles Times stated that "Starting with Tom Hanks, who brings an invaluable heft and believability to Woody, Toy Story is one of the best voiced animated features in memory, with all the actors ... making their presences strongly felt."

 Several critics also recognized the film's ability to appeal to various age groups.
 Owen Gleiberman of Entertainment Weekly wrote "It has the purity, the ecstatic freedom of imagination, that's the hallmark of the greatest children's films.
 It also has the kind of spring-loaded allusive prankishness that, at times, will tickle adults even more than it does kids."